WoTTsecurity/agent/docs/examples/simple-webapp/README.md

 In the following example, we'll walk you through how to secure a simple WebApp using WoTT.

 Before you begin, you need two devices with the [WoTT Agent installed](https://github.com/WoTTsecurity/agent).
-This can be either two Raspberry Pis, or a Raspberry Pi and a desktop computer running Linux.
+This can be either two Raspberry Pis; or a Raspberry Pi and a desktop computer running a Debian distribution of Linux.

 The first thing that we will do is to setup a simple Python WebApp on a Raspberry Pi.